 - Competition.
 OmiseGO is far from the only project working in this particular area, and it could face competition from projects such as Request Network, Metal Pay and Kyber Network.
 These competing platforms could hamper OmiseGO’s ability to achieve widespread adoption.

 - Complicated.
 OmiseGO is a complicated platform to wrap your head around, particularly if you’re new to cryptocurrencies.
-This factor could prove a stumbling block for some traders who only want to back projects that they understand.
+This factor could prove a stumbling block for some investors who only want to back projects which they understand.
 For a detailed rundown of exactly how OmiseGO works and the problems it aims to solve, check out the project’s official guide.